World Cup 2018 TV coverage: how to watch all the action live from Russia - UPDATED

 When does the World Cup start?

-World Cup 2018 begins on Thursday 14th June in Moscow with a game between hosts Russia and Saudi Arabia that kicks off at 4pm BST (match preview here).
-The game (as well as the World Cup opening ceremony) will air live on ITV in the UK, as well as being on BBC Radio 5 Live.
+World Cup 2018 kicked off on Thursday 14th June in Moscow with a game between hosts Russia and Saudi Arabia.
+Russia began the tournament in style with a 5-0 over a poor Saudi Arabia side.

 How can I watch the World Cup on TV and online?